Beginning your General Data Protection Regulation (GDPR) journey for Windows 10

 As noted in the Windows Security Center white paper, Post Breach: Dealing with Advanced Threats, “Unlike pre-breach, post-breach assumes a breach has already occurred – acting as a flight recorder and Crime Scene Investigator (CSI).
 Post-breach provides security teams the information and toolset needed to identify, investigate, and respond to attacks that otherwise will stay undetected and below the radar.”

-Insightful security telemetry
+Insightful security diagnostic data

 For nearly two decades, Microsoft has been turning threats into useful intelligence that can help fortify our platform and protect customers.
 Today, with the immense computing advantages afforded by the cloud, we are finding new ways to use our rich analytics engines driven by threat intelligence to protect our customers.